-(a) The obtaining of an exemption is a possibility and not an entitlement;

-(b) The discretion afforded to the Commission only ever arises where there is specific minimum EU legislation in place imposing minimum requirements relating to the protection of human health or the environment for the use of the substance ensuring the risk is properly controlled; it should be noted that in the absence of existing specific EU legislation in force, the Commission is prohibited from granting an exemption on the basis of Article 58(2) in respect of the substance listed in Annex XIV of REACH; it is therefore not sufficient if there is national legislation governing such use or a Commission communication;

-(c) Risk assessment and the question as to whether individual operators are able to control risks associated with the use of a substance of very high concern are not included among the criteria that may constitute a basis for the granting of exemptions of a use.
-In the absence of specific Union legislation the Commission has no discretion to grant an exemption under Article 58(2) of the REACH Regulation regardless of the outcome of risk assessment.
+- (a) The obtaining of an exemption is a possibility and not an entitlement; - (b) The discretion afforded to the Commission only ever arises where there is specific minimum EU legislation in place imposing minimum requirements relating to the protection of human health and/or the environment for the use of the substance ensuring the risk is properly controlled; it should be noted that in the absence of existing specific EU legislation in force, the Commission cannot grant an exemption on the basis of Article 58(2) of REACH in respect of the substance listed in Annex XIV of REACH; thus, national legislation or non-binding EU acts addressing such use is not a sufficient ground for the Commission to grant such an exemption; - (c) Risk assessment and the question as to whether individual operators are able to control risks associated with the use of a substance of very high concern are not included among the criteria that may constitute a basis for the granting of exemptions of a use.
+In the absence of specific Union legislation the Commission has no discretion to grant an exemption under Article 58(2) of REACH regardless of the outcome of risk assessment.